jstoyles/dino_match/README.md

 I welcome any feedback, especially from more experienced Flutter/Dart developers!

-I also want to give a shout out to David Gonzalez for an awesome blog post on how to create flip animations in Flutter.
+I also want to give a shout out to [David Gonzalez](https://medium.com/@david-gonzalez-1987) for an awesome blog post on how to create flip animations in Flutter.

-See the post here: [Medium](https://medium.com/flutter-community/flutter-flip-card-animation-eb25c403f371)
+See the post here: [https://medium.com/flutter-community/flutter-flip-card-animation-eb25c403f371](https://medium.com/flutter-community/flutter-flip-card-animation-eb25c403f371)